Hi, I’m Sabine.

 02

 I love television and regularly fall in love with tv shows.
-The first time I ever opened Photoshop was in my late teens to create a desktop wallpaper for my favourite tv show, and that is how I started my journey of becoming a designer and animator.
-I’ve always wanted to return to my “roots” and work in television!
+The first time I ever opened Photoshop was in my late teens to create a desktop wallpaper for my favourite tv show, and that is how I started my journey of becoming a designer and animator in film/tv.

 03